 client the high-quality services that they have been accustomed to with me and

 put them into another league moving forward," Boyd said.

-Kamen Blackwell, an agent with Jacksonville, Fla.-based
+Kamen Blackwell, president and CEO of Jacksonville, Fla.-based

 TripVax, is also involved in the test.
 He said the prestige that comes with the